Be nurtured and appreciated, help with gardening and food preservation in southern Indiana, USA

 Description

 We are a wife and husband who grow vegetables for personal consumption, and we freeze, dehydrate, sun dry and can for our own use and donate the excess.
 We do mapling during the season and manage our forest without timbering.
-For 8 years we have been planting crops specifically to feed the wildlife, with a mindset as a wildlife sanctuary for all who want to come and partake.
-There are no fences, cages, pens or chains/ropes for the creatures, except fences around the small vegetable gardens to keep hungry critters out.
-A 3.5 acre plot along the river is becoming a pollinator plot with more than 16 different types of native wildflowers.
+For 10 years we have been planting crops specifically to feed the wildlife, with a mindset as a wildlife sanctuary for all who want to come and partake.
+There are no fences, cages, pens or chains/ropes for the creatures, except fences around the vegetable gardens to keep hungry critters out.
+A 3.5 acre plot along the river is a pollinator plot with 16 different types of native wildflowers.

 • Types of help and learning opportunities